 - Characteristics of different types of universities

-This workshop grew out of the 2005 Forward-to-Professorship workshop at MIT, which was organized by an NSF-funded team led by Catherine Mavriplis ’89 (PhD, Aeronautics and Astronautics) in cooperation with the Office of the Dean for Graduate Education.
+This workshop grew out of the 2005 Forward-to-Professorship workshop at MIT, which was organized by an NSF-funded team led by Catherine Mavriplis ’89 (PhD, Aeronautics and Astronautics) in cooperation with the Office of Graduate Education.

 Due to the popularity and limited size of this workshop, we are asking that you apply to participate.
 Following the October application deadline, participants will be selected on the basis of predetermined priorities (time until job search, reasons for wanting to participate, etc.).
 The workshop is designed for participants in science, engineering, mathematics or technology (STEM) fields, although non-STEM participants may be accepted on a case-by-case basis.
 After consideration of the basic criteria, final selection is usually dependent upon thoughtful, compelling answers to the open ended application questions.
 Participants will be notified of acceptance by email.
 If necessary, we will maintain a waiting list.

 If accepted, we require that you attend all workshop events, including the Friday evening reception.
 To encourage attendance, we require a deposit of $20; this will be returned to you at the end of the workshop.
-If you are accepted, please bring your deposit (cash or check) to the Office of the Dean for Graduate Education (3-138) to complete your registration.
+If you are accepted, please bring your deposit (cash or check) to the Office of Graduate Education (3-138) to complete your registration.